Cantera/cantera/doc/sphinx/cti/input-files.rst

     ctml_writer phasedefs.cti

+This can be used to generate XML input files for use on systems where the Cantera Python package is not installed.
 Of course, most of the time creation of the CTML file will happen behind the scenes, and you will not need to be concerned with CTML files at all.

 Error Handling
 ==============